as-com/PSON/README.md

 of the [PSON specification](https://github.com/dcodeIO/PSON/blob/master/PSONspec.txt) on top of [ByteBuffer.js](https://github.com/dcodeIO/ByteBuffer.js) and optionally [Long.js](https://github.com/dcodeIO/Long.js):

-A **PSON.StaticPair** contains the PSON encoder and decoder for a static (or empty) dictionary and can be shared between all connections.
+A **StaticPair** contains the PSON encoder and decoder for a static (or empty) dictionary and can be shared between all connections.
 It's recommended for production.

-A **PSON.ProgressivePair** contains the PSON encoder and decoder for a progressive (automatically filling) dictionary.
+A **ProgressivePair** contains the PSON encoder and decoder for a progressive (automatically filling) dictionary.
 On the one hand this requires no dictionary work from the developer but on the other requires one pair per connection.

 tl;dr Numbers, please!